PXZUpLUK/Reforestation/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".